wbcomdesigns/buddypress-activity-filter/readme.txt

 == Frequently Asked Questions ==

-= By default, which filters will be displayed in the activity dropdown? =
+= What is the default activity filter? =

-By default, all everything will be displayed.

-= By default, which filters will be hidden in the activity dropdown? =
+By default, the "Everything" filter is shown in the activity feed.

-By default, no filter will be hidden.

-= If I selected 'Display in Groups,' what would happen? =
+= Can I hide specific activity types? =

-If you selected the 'Display in Groups' option, all BuddyPress groups display this activity when you add a new post in that specific custom post type.

-= What will be displayed if the 'Rename in Activity Stream' field is empty?=

-If this field is empty, then the singular label of the custom post type will be displayed.

-= How can the custom post-type activity content display on the front end be modified?=

-You can modify activity content by using the given filters.
+Yes, you can select which activity types to hide in the plugin settings.

+= How do Custom Post Type activities display in the activity stream? =
+Custom Post Type activities are automatically added to the activity stream when published.

 == Screenshots ==